-To prevent the spread of the coronavirus (COVID-19) and to promote and secure the safety and protection of individuals in state custody and state corrections staff, it was necessary to reduce the inmate population in the state correctional facilities.
-The Governor issued four Executive Orders, incorporating conditional commutations for the early release and commutation of sentences for 1,881 inmates serving non-violent, non-sexual offenses, medically vulnerable; had less than six months left to serve; or had less than six months left to serve/medically vulnerable or were over the age of 65.
+In order to prevent the spread of the coronavirus (COVID-19) and to promote and secure the safety and protection of individuals in state custody and state corrections staff, it was necessary to reduce the inmate population in the overcrowded state prison facilities in Kentucky.
+Therefore, the Governor declared four Executive Orders, Conditional Commutation for the early release and commutation of sentences for 1,881 inmates serving non-violent, non-sexual offenses and who were medically vulnerable; less than six months left to serve; medically vulnerable or over the age of 65; less than six months left to serve/medically vulnerable or over the age of 65.

-The revised inmate population forecast resulted in a savings in fiscal year 2021 from the originally enacted budget of \$42,275,600.
+The revised forecast key impacts and assumptions related to commutations, admissions, forecasted admissions and the parole grant rate resulted in a savings in fiscal year 2021 in the amount of \$42,275,600 within the felon and other bed forecast within Community Services and Local Facilities.

-Despite the dampened revenue forecasts underpinning the biennial budget, \$38.9 million from the General Fund was added to the budget in each fiscal year.
+Despite the dampened revenue forecasts underpinning the fiscal year 2022 budget, \$38.9 million from the General Fund was added to the budget in fiscal year 2022.
 These resources are required to maintain public safety, ensure safe and effective operations, and to accommodate operations of the new Southeast State Correctional Complex.

-To offset the loss of 1,269 prison beds over the past several years, most at the medium-security Kentucky State Reformatory, the Commonwealth will begin operating a new medium-security correctional facility in Wheelwright, the Southeastern Correctional Complex, which provides 621 beds.
+To offset the loss of 1,269 prison beds, most at the medium-security Kentucky State Reformatory, the Commonwealth will begin operating a new medium-security correctional facility in Wheelwright, the Southeastern Correctional Complex, which provides 621 beds.
 This will help offset some portion of the lost beds at aging facilities that are also unable to recruit and retain sufficient correctional officers.
-Higher operating costs, past underfunding of correctional institutions, the need to raise pay in the Oldham/Shelby county institutions for correctional officers, and an action plan to correct issues with the awarding of good time to inmates make up the other portions of the increased General Fund spending in Corrections.
+Higher operating costs, past underfunding of correctional institutions, the need to raise pay in the Oldham/Shelby county institutions for correctional officers, a slightly higher inmate population, and an action plan to correct issues with the awarding of good time to inmates make up the other portions of the increased General Fund spending in Corrections.